deinal/svd-pattern-recognition/README.md

 # Pattern recognition using singular value decomposition

+Source code is under *src* and my images are in *run*.
+Paper on the topic is report.pdf, produced using LaTeX in the *report* folder.

 ## Abstract

 *This paper presents a linear algebra method for pattern recognition.
 Singular value decomposition is used to distinguish single handwritten digits.
-I implement a method for giving test images to the program and examine the goodness of recognition when accounting for dierent number of variations in the training data.*
+I implement a method for giving test images to the program and examine the goodness of recognition when accounting for different number of variations in the training data.*

 ## Run in MATLAB command window: